Spring Garden Revival

 Understanding Brush Types, Invasive Species & Specialized Disposal in Watertown's Glacial Till & Rocky New England Terrain

-Watertown’s landscape is shaped by glacial till and rocky New England terrain, supporting both native and invasive brush.
-Common invasive species include:
+Watertown’s landscape, shaped by glacial till and rocky soils, supports a mix of native and invasive brush species.
+Common invasive plants include:

-• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
-Coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources for guidance.
-Hazardous vegetation like poison ivy, ticks (Lyme disease), and wild parsnip require protective measures and may involve the Watertown Board of Health.
+• Oriental Bittersweet (Celastrus orbiculatus): strangles trees Specialized disposal is required for invasives: remove before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats require protective measures.
+Restoration with native species such as oak, serviceberry, and viburnum is encouraged, in partnership with Mass Audubon and state agencies.

 149 Main Street, Watertown, MA 02472